-The owners of InsaneScouter / InsaneWeb.net specialize in creating, managing, and re-building of web sites, as well of graphic design and desktop publishing.
-If you or anyone you know is searching for high quaility proffessional web services, please contact us at firstname.lastname@example.org.
+The owners of InsaneScouter / InsaneWeb.net specialize in creating, managing, and re-building web sites, as well as graphic design and desktop publishing.
+If you or anyone you know is searching for high-quality professional web services, please contact us at firstname.lastname@example.org.

 InsaneScouter Moment - PLANTING SEEDS

 If I gave you a choice, which would you rather have, the apple or the seeds?
 I guess most of us would choose the apple.